Xeway/ERC/README.md

 ```solidity
 function retrieveExpiredTokens() external returns (bool);
 ```
 Allows the writer to retrieve the token(s) he locked (used as collateral).
-Writer can only execute this function after the period `durationExerciseAfterExpiration` happening after `expiration`.
+Writer can only execute this function after the period `exerciseDuration` happening after `expiration`.

 *Returns a boolean depending on whether or not the function was successfully executed.*